-Jonathan H. Colman has been practicing law in California since 1980 and is the managing attorney for Colman Law Group.
+Jonathan H. Colman has been practicing law in California since 1980 and is the principal and managing attorney for Colman Perkins Law Group.
 He is rated AV Preeminent® by Martindale-Hubbell, the highest peer rating for lawyers in the United States.
 In addition to civil litigation, Jon began specializing in the investigation and litigation of suspect claims in 1986, a concentration on which he has continued to focus.

 His practice includes the defense and investigation of suspect insurance claims, including MIST (minimum impact soft tissue automobile losses), premises liability (slip and fall, food-foreign objects), first and third party automobile claims (including uninsured motorist and staged accidents) and automobile theft and arson (examinations under oath).
-Jon has represented numerous insurance carriers in first party claims (commercial, homeowners, rental, watercraft, jewelry), from property and arson to business interruption and suspicious mold claims.
+Jon has represented numerous insurance carriers in first party claims (commercial, homeowners, rental, watercraft, jewelry), from property and arson to business interruption and suspicious water claims.

 Jon has testified as an expert witness on SIU procedures and before the California State Assembly on the scope and purpose of the examination under oath.
 He lectures extensively across the U.S. on matters relating to the evaluation and investigation of suspect claims.
 His areas of specialty include examinations under oath, automobile theft, arson, suspect medical and chiropractic treatment and the avoidance of “bad faith” in the investigation of first party claims.